There are many things that makes our residency and living in Dayton a pleasurable training experience.

 There are several metro parks, museums, sporting events, shopping destinations and cultural events that make Dayton an exceptional place to live.
 The Boonshoft Museum of Discovery is a great attraction for families and year-long passes are very affordable.
 More than 35,000 acres of parks, nature preserves and a popular river corridor along the Great Miami River offer outstanding outdoor activities.
 Five Rivers Metro Parks offer hiking, biking, canoeing, boating and other outdoor activities.

 Southwest Ohio boasts an almost endless succession of cultural and ethnic festivals, rib cook-offs and county fairs during the summer months, along with musical offerings ranging from jazz, blues and R&B, to Latin, Celtic and polka.
 The Greene — a 72-acre town center featuring pedestrian-friendly streets, open-air gathering spaces, parks, retail stores, entertainment venues, apartments and restaurants — opened in 2006.
+Austin Landing, is a new outdoor 142-acre office park complex that offers restaurants, shopping, nightlife and a farmers market.
 Unique restaurants and shops are part of Dayton's Oregon District, and several small college towns and charming villages surrounding the city boast gourmet restaurants, antique shops, bed and breakfasts and small town neighborliness.